hding1/NoteHub-Android/README.md

 > An Android Application for Notehub users to upload,share download, and view notes.

 ## Getting started
+Install the app using the APK in "release" directory.

 Users can register their own accounts using email.
 They can also reset the password if they forget it.
 <div  align="center">
 <img src="https://github.com/hding1/NoteHub-Android/blob/master/Pictures/AndroidLogin.jpeg" width="400" height="700" align=center />